asiffer/gopula/README.md

 ```

 We can notice that 𝜃* is quite close to those we used to generate the data (the values in brackets are 95% confidence bounds and ℓ is the maximum likelihood reached).

+## Troubleshooting

+The sampling may output out-of-bounds data (coordinates higher than 1).
+It occurs when the radial quantile function fails.
+As it uses a bisection search, it is probably due to a lack of function evaluations.
+You can increase it through the variable `gopula.MaxFunEvals`.

 ## References